 A record four drivers – Fernando Alonso, Mark Webber, Sebastian Vettel and Lewis Hamilton – were in contention for the driver’s World Championshp coming into the decider at Yas Marina in 2010.
 Despite being 15 points adrift of championship leader Fernando Alonso before the race, Sebastian Vettel kept his cool to take the win and become the youngest ever F1 World Champion aged 23 years, 134 days.
 Watch the highlights.

-2012 Abu Dhabi Grand Prix: He knows what to do
+2012 Abu Dhabi Grand Prix: He Knows What To Do

 Kimi Raikkonen returned to F1 in 2012 after a two-year hiatus and took a popular win for Lotus at Yas Marina.
 It was his first win since the 2009 Belgian Grand Prix and came after a chaotic race, which saw a sizeable accident between Nico Rosberg and Narain Karthikeyan, plus Sebastian Vettel pulling off a great comeback drive from a pit-lane start to third.
 Over team radio on his way to victory, Raikkonen uttered the immortal line, “Just leave me alone, I know what to do.”
 Watch the highlights.

-2014 Abu Dhabi Grand Prix: The desert duel
+2014 Abu Dhabi Grand Prix: Desert Duel

 Lewis Hamilton won his second Formula 1 World Championship at Yas Marina in 2014 from team mate Nico Rosberg.
 For the one and only time, double points were awarded for the season-decider in 2014.
 The two Mercedes team mates also settled the drivers championship at Abu Dhabi two years later, but this time Rosberg emerged the victor (…and promptly announced his retirement!)
 Watch the highlights.